• Skip to primary navigation

 When is Concerta Used?

-It’s important to tell your physician about any side effects you have experienced and if they persist.
-Also, if the drug stops working as well as it once did, it’s important to let your doctor know.
-In serious cases, a person taking Concerta could experience complications that might include hallucinations and delusions.
+It’s important to tell your physician about any side effects you’ve experienced and if they persist.
+Also, if the drug stops working as well as it once did, let your doctor know.
+In serious cases, a person taking CONCERTA could experience complications that might include hallucinations and delusions.

 Concerta and Addiction

-As a Schedule II drug, Concerta is associated with a risk for abuse and addiction.
-As it works in the body, Concerta’s active ingredient intensifies levels of dopamine and norepinephrine in the central nervous system.
+CONCERTA is associated with a risk for abuse and addiction.
+Its active ingredient intensifies levels of dopamine and norepinephrine in the central nervous system.
 Activating these brain chemicals causes pleasant, feel-good effects.
-Other drugs that are listed as Schedule II controlled substances include morphine, Vicodin, and cocaine, which is why the drug is strictly controlled by physicians.

-Taking more of the drug than is prescribed or taking it before the next scheduled dose are forms of abuse that can lead to the development of addiction.
-People who are under a doctor’s care can still become addicted to Concerta, which is why it’s important to tell your doctor if it begins to work less effectively than before.
-This could be a sign that an individual has developed a tolerance for the dose.
-Rather than increase the dose, some physicians may opt for a different drug to treat the condition.
+Taking more of the drug than prescribed or taking it before the next scheduled dose are forms of abuse that can lead to addiction.
+People under a doctor’s care can still become addicted to CONCERTA, which is why it’s important to tell your doctor if it begins to work less effectively than before.
+This could be a sign you’ve developed a tolerance for the drug.
+Rather than increasing the dose, some physicians may opt for a different drug to treat the condition.

-Taking this drug without a prescription is a form of drug abuse.
-People who take the drug from someone else or buy it on the street are at risk for Concerta overdose, especially when taking too much at once.
-Because the drug is slow-acting, people sometimes take too much after thinking that the amount taken isn’t working or combine it with other drugs without realizing the interactions that occur.
-This is dangerous as Concerta can be fatal if you if you take too much.
+Taking CONCERTA without a prescription is a form of drug abuse.
+People who get the drug from someone else or buy it on the street are at risk for overdose.
+Because the drug is slow-acting, people sometimes take additional doses, thinking the amount taken isn’t working.
+They may also combine it with other drugs without realizing the possible interactions.
+This is dangerous, as CONCERTA can be fatal if you take too much.

 How Does Concerta Addiction Happen?

-A person can become addicted to a habit-forming drug-like Concerta when their body and mind become dependent on it.
-It’s important to remember that addiction involves both mind and body.
-That’s why people who only go through detox often wind up relapsing; the mind, too, must be treated for dependency.
-By increasing the dose of Concerta, a person can develop a tolerance to it.
-To achieve its effects, the individual must take more.
+In adults, CONCERTA binds to receptors in the brain that would also activate to process cocaine.
+A person can become addicted to a drug like CONCERTA when their body and mind become dependent on it.
+By increasing the dose of CONCERTA, a person can develop a tolerance to it, requiring higher amounts to achieve the same effects.
 This practice paves the path to addiction.

 What Are the Dangers of Abusing Concerta?

-When taken at low doses, Concerta does what it’s meant to do: treat ADHD.
-However, when taken in high doses by someone who routinely or habitually abuses the drug, Concerta can cause serious health problems that include:
+When taken at low doses, CONCERTA does what it’s meant to do: treat ADHD.
+However, when taken in high doses by someone who routinely or habitually abuses the drug, CONCERTA can cause serious health problems such as:

 • Heart attack